UNESCO Heritage Sites

 - The Cultural Centre/Monastic Zone

 - The Sacred Garden

-The design is oriented north-south, with Lumbini Village and Cultural Centre north, and the focus of the design the Sacred Garden to the South.
+The design is oriented north-south, with Lumbini Village and Cultural Centre north, and the focus of the design is the Sacred Garden to the South.
 On either side of the axis towards its southern end are the monastic enclaves.
 The entire development is tied together by a central link consisting of a walkway and a canal.
-This central link establishes the solitude and sanctity of the Sacred Garden, with its pillar and spectacular panorama of the Himalaya, and offers pilgrims time and space to prepare them as they approach the Sacred Garden.
+This central link establishes the solitude and sanctity of the Sacred Garden, with its pillar and a spectacular panorama of the Himalayas, and offers pilgrims time and space to prepare them as they approach the Sacred Garden.